Tour Itinerary and Reports

 - Enjoy stunning scenery

 From our base in Tsokar, we will spend a day exploring the areas around Puga and Sumdo.
-The former is known for hot sulphur springs, meadows, marshes and high rocky slopes which host breeding Black-necked Cranes, Ibisbill, Tibetan Partridge, Eurasian Eagle Owl, Great Rosefinch, Robin and Brown Accentors.
-Mammals include Long-tailed Marmot, Woolly Hare, Ladakh Pika, Red Fox and Mountain Weasel.
-Sumdo, meanwhile, offers Himalayan Snowcock, Lammergeier and White-tailed Rubythroat.
+The former, a couple of hours away, is best known for its hot sulphur springs and their reputed medicinal properties.
+The meadows, marshes, streams and high rocky slopes of the Puga Valley also provide a variety of habitats for birds.
+This area is known for its breeding Black-necked Cranes, which we will look for here, as well as for such other specialities as Ibisbill, Tibetan Partridge, Horned Lark, Eurasian Eagle Owl, Upland Buzzard, Hume's Groundpecker, Tibetan Lark, Great Rosefinch and both Robin and Brown Accentors.
+A good variety of mammals may be seen here too, amongst them Long-tailed Marmot, Blue Sheep, Tibetan Wolf, Woolly Hare, Ladakh Pika, Red Fox and Mountain Weasel.
+From Puga we will drive for an hour to Sumdo, one of the many Tibetan settlements in Ladakh, to enjoy the rich avifauna, including flagship species such as Himalayan Snowcock, Lammergeier and White-tailed Rubythroat.

 Outline Itinerary